jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
-- Decoy and clone should stay expensive for longer
 - make bloat stackable
 - blood splatter when grunts & archers do damage
 - heal effect should happen mid animation keyframe